 Note that all rescues are vaccinated, de-sexed and wormed before leaving for their new home.
 Puppies too young to be de-sexed will be fostered (potentially by a future adoptive home) until such time as they can be de-sexed prior to adoption.

 Note that we are only able to assist with rehoming dogs currently resident in the State of Victoria, Australia.
 If you are resident elsewhere in Australia, you are welcome to use this service, however you may have to provide for transportation of the dog from Melbourne.
+If you reside overseas, there are many other organisations providing a rescue service for Siberian Huskies ... see the further information section for a start.

 Non-members adopting a Siberian Husky through the Club’s Rescue & Rehoming program will receive a complimentary new membership to the Club for the current year (or, from 1st October, for the next year also as per the Club’s standard practice for new membership approvals).
 This complimentary membership may be any of a Single, Dual or Family membership, as best suits the adopting household.
 The purpose of this membership is to provide Club support to people adopting a Siberian Husky.
 Provision of complimentary membership does not apply where the adopting person(s) is/are already a member of the Club.